-Filing for divorce in California does not require the use of an attorney.
-Simply, a party needs to familiarize himself with California divorce laws.
-Below is a brief overview of common California divorce laws that should be examined before filing for divorce.
-Read on to learn more.
+Did you know that filing for divorce in California does not require an attorney?
+Instead, divorcing spouses must simply familiarize themselves with California divorce laws.
+Below is a brief overview of some common California divorce laws couples should explore before filing for divorce.

 California Divorce Waiting Period

-California divorce waiting period duration is six months from the date the person filing for divorce officially serves his or her spouse with the petition for dissolution and notice to appear.
-Most amicable divorce cases can be completely resolved long before the 6 months waiting period passes!
-The six month mandatory waiting period is prescribed in the Family Code:
+The waiting period for California divorce is six months from the date the petitioner officially serves his or her spouse with the petition for dissolution and notice to appear.
+Family Law Code section 2339(a) outlines the waiting period:

 Subject to subdivision (b) and to Sections 2340 to 2344, inclusive, no judgment of dissolution is final for the purpose of terminating the marriage relationship of the parties until six months have expired from the date of service of a copy of summons and petition or the date of appearance of the respondent, whichever occurs first.